-It is widely accepted that workplace wellbeing is fundamental to establishing a happy, effective, and productive workforce, but who is responsible for managing workplace wellbeing?
-Balancing sole ownership and shared responsibility for wellbeing between an organisation’s leadership team and its workforce is essential.
+It is widely accepted that workplace wellbeing is fundamental to establishing a happy, effective, and productive workforce, but who is responsible for owning workplace wellbeing?
+Achieving a balance of ownership and shared responsibility for wellbeing between an organisation’s leadership team and the workforce that it serves is essential.

-Wellbeing should be a shared and celebrated value across all organisations.
-A diverse group of wellbeing advocates or ‘champions’ can act as highly motivated custodians for an organisation's wellbeing strategy and the future wellness of its workforce.
+Wellbeing should be a shared and celebrated value across any organisation.
+A diverse group of wellbeing advocates or ‘champions’ can serve as highly motivated custodians for an organisation's wellbeing strategy and the future wellness of its workforce.

 This masterclass will introduce the concept of shared ownership for wellbeing and how collective responsibility for employee wellbeing supports implementation.
 You will explore the importance of building a wellbeing network and how to develop an inclusive, collaborative and empowered team of wellbeing champions.
 You will also examine the role of leadership in cultivating wellbeing and how ethical leadership practices can promote wellbeing engagement and build a robust culture of wellbeing at work.